 Note: An Intercom license must be assigned and active on your account.
+See Managing Dealer Accounts on My.Control4.Com for details.

 To set up an Intercom agent:

 - 1. Start Composer and connect to a Director. - 2.
 Click the Agents view.